Screenwriting for Healing, self-Actualization, Redemption & Empathy

 In SHARE’s first year (2019), we successfully ran four 12-week courses, serving over 40 students with a two-course waiting list.
 One of the scripts from that first year, IN BETWEEN, was made into an award-winning short film in early 2020.

-After a long pandemic-pause in programs, SHARE started working with incarcerated high school students - at Echo Glen Children’s Center and Judge Patricia H. Clark Children and Family Justice Center.
-Through these programs we partner with another incarcerated program — Pongo Poetry Project — and create short films based on poems written by students in Pongo’s program.
+After a long pandemic-pause in programs, SHARE started working with incarcerated high school students - at Echo Glen Children’s Center, Green Hill School, and Judge Patricia H. Clark Children and Family Justice Center.
+Through these programs we partner with other incarcerated arts programs — Pongo Poetry Project, The Bridge Music Project — and create short films based on poems/essays/songs written by students.
 Students spend around six weeks filming scenes they feel best capture the words.
-Due to privacy and legal issues, incarcerated students can’t use their own voices in the film, so we partner with neighboring high schools to have their students narrate the poems.
+Due to privacy and legal issues, incarcerated students can’t use their own voices in the film, so we work with neighboring high schools to have their students narrate the poems.

 SHARE creates two unique experiences: one for the incarcerated students and another for the audiences of their work.